godbolerr/itpa/README.md

 3. Need input JSON for 80D
 4. dependentRelation and relationshipCode in 80DD
 4. DependentRelation not taken into account 80DDB -> amount recovered where to use
+5. 80ee swap of individual and resident values.